ignaval/blockchain-developer-bootcamp-final-project/README.md

 # Token time vault
 ## Consensys Academy blockchain developer bootcamp final project

-ERC-20, ERC-721 and Ether vault, that can only be accessed by the key owner, at a later date.
+ERC-20, ERC-721 and Ether vaults, that can only be accessed by the key owner, at a later date.
 The creator stores the assets, sets a beneficiary and the unlock date.
 The beneficiary gets an NFT representig a key to the vault.
 The assets are displayed in a vault page, with a countdown to the unlock date.
 The assets can be accessed by the owner of the NFT key at the unlock date or later.

 ### Functionality